the-gigi/go-quote-service/README.md

 # go-quote-service

- golang implementation of the quote service
+Golang implementation of the quote service.
+This projects was created to support the following article:

+[Render vs. Kubernetes AKA David vs. Goliath]

+# Usage

+# Deploy to Render